-- The official start date of the UC San Diego Health Dietetic Internship is the last week in August each year
+- The official start date of the UC San Diego Health Dietetic Internship is the first week in August each year

 - The first week of the internship is called Orientation

 - During Orientation, dietetic interns are introduced to the UC San Diego Health's four hospitals, program preceptors, and fellow dietetic interns

 - The primary purpose of Orientation is to educate dietetic interns about program expectations, policies, and procedures and provide dietetic interns with baseline medical nutrition therapy education